 Yes.
 Financial support takes the form of teaching assistantships, scholarships (both administered by the Institute) and research assistantships (usually administered by Professors using external funding).
 You can apply for support for your first year when applying to the Institute.
 Applications for support for subsequent years are submitted during the spring semester for funding starting in the next fall semester.
 While we cannot commit to fund all of our PhD students, the recent experience is that all of them obtained some funding.

-Each year we admit around 5 students.
+Each year we admit between 4 and 9 students, including those from our own MIS program.
 This allows for close contact between students and faculty members.
 The economics section fully recognizes that PhD students will soon become colleagues, and we value the contribution of our students to departmental life.

 What are the opportunities to learn about and present research?

-In addition to the seminar series, we also run a bi-monthly “Development Therapy” workshop where PhD students present work in progress.
+In addition to the seminar series, we also run a “Development Therapy” workshop once a semester where PhD students present work in progress.
 This is a very useful opportunity to learn what your fellow students are doing and get feedback on your own research.

 The department also hold a “PhD day” once per semester.
 Each PhD student gives a 10 minute overview of her / his current research, and obtains feedback from other students and faculty members.
 The economics section also encourages students to present their work at economics conferences and submit it to journals, and offers a contribution towards the expenses this involves.

-The Institute is well known for preparing students to work as professional economists on development issues in international agencies, governments or the private sector, and some graduates choose to pursue academic careers.
-The combination of advanced knowledge of up-to-date theories and methodologies and our emphasis on real-life uses of economics is highly appreciated by employers such as the IMF, the World Bank, and many other policy-oriented institutions where alumni develop highly successful careers.
+The Institute is well known for preparing students to work as professional economists on development issues in international organizations such as the World Bank and the IMF, governments or the private sector, and the academic world.
+The combination of advanced knowledge of up-to-date theories and methodologies and our emphasis on real-life uses of economics is highly appreciated by employers.

 How to apply?